-As these two answers and the subsequent reality show, we figure out the value that we get from these top programs later on.
-At the time of application, we assume and certainly extrapolate what we have already known about the world or what we think would impress the admissions officer.
-In such a scenario, the honest answer to all these questions should usually be “I don’t know”, but that is a sure-shot recipe for disaster for most applications!
+As these two answers and the subsequent reality show, we figure out the value that we get from these top programs from IVY League schools later on.
+At the time of US admission application specifically for IVY Leagues, we assume and certainly extrapolate what we have already known about the world or what we think would impress the admissions officer.
+In such a scenario, the honest answer to all these questions should usually be “I don’t know”, but that is a sure-shot recipe for disaster for most admission applications!

 Therefore, answering these questions is essentially similar to writing fiction (somewhat).
-Thus, it follows that we can improve our chances by improving our communication skills, tailoring the message to match the University’s personality and being authentic on the factual side, so as to ensure that the fiction becomes more palatable.
+Thus, it follows that we can improve our chances by improving our communication skills, tailoring the message to match the University’s personality and the personality of IVY League schools are different from each other as Brown University is one of the most multidisplinary IVY League school.
+And, being authentic on the factual side, so as to ensure that the fiction becomes more palatable.

 Other Useful Blogs